damianhakert/damianhakert.github.io/add_member_to_team_page.md

 # How to add a team member to GitLab’s website step by step

 ## Add your picture
+Note: in some of these steps, your terminal will require you to add your gitlab.com username and password.
+Also, make sure that you already created your SSH keys for gitlab.com.

 1. Find the picture that you’d like to add.

-2. Go to your terminal and add a copy of the www-gitlab-com repository (you can find the HTTPS on the project in gitlab.com)
+2. Go to your terminal and add a copy of the www-gitlab-com repository (you can find the HTTPS on the project in gitlab.com).
+Make sure that your gitlab repository is not duplicated.
+If it is and you're having trouble, delete all of the www-gitlab-com files in your computer and copy the repository again.
 ```
 git clone `PASTE HERE THE HTTPS FROM THE WWW-GITLAB-COM REPO`
 ```